brtomas0/greenhouse-management/README.md

 # greenhouse-management
-manage data collection for plans in the greenhouse
+manage data collection for plants in the greenhouse